-A bursa is a small sack of fluid between tendon and bone which prevents friction.
+Hip bursitis, also known as Trochanteric bursitis is inflammation of a bursa or small sack of fluid between tendon and bone which prevents friction.
 The bursa can become inflamed causing pain in the hip.
-We explain the symptoms, causes and treatment of hip bursitis.

 A bursa is a small sack of fluid which is usually positioned in between a bone and a muscle or tendon.
 The function of a bursa is to prevent friction between the bone and overlying soft tissue.
 There are several bursas around the hip joint, including:

-By far, the most commonly injured bursa is the trochanteric bursa.
+By far, the most common type of hip bursitis is from the trochanteric bursa.
 This can be injured in one of two ways, through a direct impact to the bursa, such as a fall onto the outer hip, which is known as traumatic bursitis, or through repetitive friction from the overlying muscles and tendons, usually during running.
 This repeated friction results in the bursa becoming inflamed and swollen.
 Every time the tendons then rub over the bursa, this causes pain.